Sourdough English Muffins – Easy Overnight Recipe

 Mixing the Dough

 Feed your starter 4-12 hours before you want to use it.
-Then add the active sourdough starter, warm water, honey, melted butter, salt, and all-purpose flour in a mixing bowl.
+Then add the active sourdough starter, warm water, honey, melted butter, salt, and all-purpose flour in a mixing bowl of a stand mixer.

 Mix the dough ingredients on medium-low speed with a dough hook attachment for 5 minutes.
 The dough will go from looking shaggy to being more elastic and not fully pulling away from the sides of the bowl.
 The dough is a sticky, wet dough, making it a bit more difficult to work with but it will result in a lighter muffin.